 Nottingham Poetry Festival Returns

-For six years, the festival has presented eclectic line-ups of nationally and locally acclaimed poets and performers and this year will be no different.
+For eight years, the festival has presented eclectic line-ups of nationally and locally acclaimed poets and performers and this year will be no different.
 Follow us on Twitter, Instagram and Facebook to keep up to date with future performance events, workshops and competitions.

 If you would like to get in touch, please email us on info@nottinghampoetryfestival.com